Senior lay officers and the executive

-As University Secretary, Roger is responsible amongst other things for providing advice and support to the Council, Senate and their committees; corporate governance, including ethics; overseeing and co-ordinating the University’s response to changes in the external regulatory framework; policy and compliance in relation to Freedom of Expression and Prevent; student discipline, complaints and appeals; policy and investigatory responsibilities in relation to whistleblowing, bribery and corruption, and allegations of misconduct in academic research; legal services and legal compliance, including GDPR and Freedom of Information; protocol, including graduation ceremonies and other major University events; and overseeing the management of critical incidents (including student emergencies).
+As University Secretary, Jennifer's work includes; corporate governance, including ethics; overseeing and co-ordinating the University’s response to changes in the external regulatory framework; legal services and policy and compliance including, Data Protection and Freedom of Information; Freedom of Expression and Prevent; Student discipline, complaints and appeals; policy and investigatory responsibilities in relation to whistleblowing, bribery and corruption, and allegations of misconduct in academic research; Protocol, including graduation ceremonies and other major University events; and overseeing the management of critical incidents (including student emergencies).

 The direct reports of the University Secretary include the Secretariat, Policy, Funding and Regulation, Communications and Engagement, Risk Management, and Wellbeing, Safety and Health..

 Chief Financial Officer - MBA ACA